hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

     blockstack/stacks-blockchain-api
 ```

-There should now be a running stacks-blockchain-api instance running on ports `3999` and `3700`:
+You shoudl now have a running stacks-blockchain-api instance running on ports `3999` and `3700`:

 ```bash
 e$ docker ps --filter name=stacks-blockchain-api